NicolasKiely/acc_intel_mini_proj/README.md

 on 2019-10-17 under the Open Database license.

 Some records (eg with comma in title) may get dropped to avoid problems.

+## Todo

+Given the constraints of time, not all features are implemented yet.

+- Implement a small rest service.
+This would mostly just be a new type of views using the same controller but returning json responses instead.

+- Testing.
+Unit testing for the business logic and integration/user acceptance testing for the views.
+The controller may need to be refactored a bit to be more friendly to unit testing though.

+- More stat queries for actors, movies, and directors.

+- Load facebook likes for the actors/directors.
+Right now those fields are getting dropped.